 - Choose a product from the Airpoints Store.
 There are food, wine, beauty, homewares, electronics, clothing and accessory items up for grabs.

 - You can gift a ticket to another person using your gifting register.

 - You can donate Airpoints to the Airpoints for Schools programme.

 Kiwibank, ANZ, Westpac and American Express each have one standard or classic Airpoints card suitable for anyone that is eligible.
-The other cards are platinum or business cards which require a certain criteria to be able to apply.
+The other cards are platinum or business cards which have certain criteria to be able to apply, usually a higher income.